stochastic-thread/libc4life/README.md

 ### memory
 c4life is designed to support and encourage stack allocation wherever possible.
 Most initializers and finalizers make no assumptions about how the memory pointed to was allocated, and take no responsibility for freeing memory explicitly allocated by user code.

+#### allocators
+c4life provides a general, extensible allocator interface and a set of stackable implementations that focus on specific aspects of dynamic memory allocation.

 #### pools
 Memory pools allow treating sets of allocations as single blocks of memory by keeping track of individual pointers.
 The data needed for book keeping is prefixed to each allocation and supports O(1) addition and removal without additional allocations.